CesiumGS/cesium-o3de/README.md

 - Open the O3DE project manager, click on `Add Existing Gem` in the `Configure Gems` panel
 - Select the cloned directory containing the Cesium Gem
 - In the `Configure Gems` panel, enable the `Cesium Gem`

+### **Getting Started**

+#### **Add Georeference**
+- Before being able to view 3D Tiles in the global scale, you will need to setup georeference entity for the level.
+The entity will place the engine coordinate origin to be at a particular place on the globe.
+It ensures that objects near the viewer can be represented very precisely.
+Below is the instruction to add georeference to the level:
+  + In the level entity, which is the very top entity in the `Entity Outliner`, click on `Add Component`, then search for and add the `Level Coordinate Transform` component to the entity
+  + Then, right click on the level entity and choose `Create entity`.
+For the newly-created entity, add `Georeference` component into it.
+  + Within the `Georeference` component, you can use ECEF cartesian or cartographic to specify where on the globe you want to place the O3DE coordinate origin.
+For example, if you want to the O3DE coordinate origin to be at New York City, in the `Origin` group, choose `Cartographic` type.
+Then, enter `Longitude` to be -73.99 deg, `Latitude` to be 40.736 deg, and `Height` to be 20.0 m.
+Finally, click on `Set As Level Georeference`.
+Every entity that you add to the editor will have the position relative to this coordinate, or relative to the New York City area.
+  + You can have multiple georeference entities in the scene, but at most there is only one active georeference at a time.
+You can specify which georeference entity to be an active georeference in the level by clicking `Set As Level Georeference` in the UI of `Georeference` component.
+To view which georeference entity is currently active, click on Level entity, and this info is saved in the `Level Coordinate Transform` component.

+#### **Add Cesium World Terrain**
+- In the Entity Outliner, righ click and choose `Create Entity`.
+Please make sure that this entity is highlighted in the Entity Outliner, so that we can add Cesium World Terrain `3D Tile` component to this entity
+- Click on the Cesium logo in the tool bar menu to open Cesium Ion panel.
+- In the Cesium Ion panel, login to your Cesium Ion account to see Cesium World Terrain
+- Once successfully login to your account, you will see `Quick Add Cesium Ion Assets` with the option to add Cesium World Terrain with different imageries.
+- Click the plus symbol to add 3D tile component to the currently highlighted entity.